 I´ve drawn up some key strategies to help you shop right, make the most out of your grocery trips and support healthy and sustainable eating.

 1. Plan your meals: Effective grocery shopping begins before you enter the store.
 It starts with well-thought-out ideas of what you will eat in the coming days.
 Having a rough to planned-out idea on your meals not only saves you time but also ensures that you make healthier choices.
-Start by outlining your weekly menu, considering breakfast, lunch, dinner, and snacks.
-By considering batch cooking, variations and freezing meals, you can plan ahead and make sure you´re covered for all your meals, taking into account your nutritional needs, and limiting food waste.
+Start by outlining your weekly menu, considering breakfast, lunch, dinner and snacks.
+By considering batch cooking, variations and freezing meals, you can plan ahead and make sure you're covered for all your meals, taking into account your nutritional needs and limiting food waste.

-4. Check labels: Take the time to read food labels and ingredient lists.
-Look for clean products with no additives, preferably no sugar, or saturated fats but instead high in fiber and polyunsaturated fats.
-The less ingredients the better!
+4. Check labels: Take the time to read food labels and ingredient lists, knowing that the first listed ingredient is the most abundant.
+Look for clean products with no additives, preferably no sugar or saturated fats but instead high in fiber and polyunsaturated fats.
+Apply the rule "If you can't pronounce it, don't eat it" and know, the less ingredients the better!
 When you're shopping for whole grain stuff, here's a handy trick.
 Check the label for products claiming to be whole grain.
 If you divide the grams of carbs by the grams of fiber and get a number higher than five, chances are it's not really whole grain..
-Also, if you´re a bit of a blind fish like me, bring your glasses!
+Also, if you're a bit of a blind fish like me, bring your glasses!

 5. Take your time and avoid distractions: Grocery shopping should not be rushed.
 Allocate sufficient time to explore the aisles, compare products and make informed decisions.
 When we rush, we are more likely to make impulsive choices that may not align with our health goals.
 It's essential to stay focused and attentive.
 Avoid distractions such as being on your phone or engaging in unrelated conversations.
 By giving your full attention to the shopping experience, you can make better choices and be more mindful of the items you select.

 6. Shop with a positive mindset: Negative emotions can influence our shopping choices.
-Avoid grocery shopping when you're feeling stressed, sad, or hungry.
+Avoid grocery shopping when you're feeling stressed, sad or hungry.
 Instead, shop when you are in a positive mindset, as this can lead to better decision-making and a more enjoyable experience.

 7. Include healthy snacks: In addition to your main meal ingredients, don't forget to stock up on healthy snacks.
 I think most of us can agree that we crave a snack from time to time.
 Choose options such as nuts, seeds, fruits, sugar free granola bars, rice cakes or whole-wheat crackers to satisfy cravings between meals.
 Having nutritious snacks readily available can help prevent reaching for less healthy alternatives.